 Slim built-in dishwashers weigh

 Slim built-in dishwashers, often known as “compact” or “slimline” dishwashers, weigh 45-60 pounds on average.
-They are intended to fit into smaller spaces while yet providing the same fundamental functions as a normal built-in dishwasher.
+They are intended to fit into smaller spaces while providing the same fundamental functions as a normal built-in dishwasher.
 Before making a purchase, it is important to review the specs of a certain model to obtain an exact weight.

-Under the sink dishwashers: write the short answer
+Under the sink dishwashers

 Under-the-sink dishwashers, often known as “portable” or “countertop” dishwashers, weigh 45-120 pounds on average.
 They are intended to be put on a countertop or installed beneath a sink, and they are meant to be conveniently relocated and stowed when not in use.
 They may have fewer functions than a typical built-in dishwasher.
 Before making a purchase, it is important to review the specs of a certain model to obtain an exact weight.